whale-labs/proto-converter/README.md

   // optional.
 The directory in which all generated files are placed.
   // defaults to the root directory of your project.
   outputPath: 'src/graphql',
-  // optional.
+  // required.
 An array of proto-converter plugins
   plugins: [],
 }
 ```